ubemacapuno/random-dropzone-api/README.md

 Front-end: JavaScript, HTML, CSS

-Install the dependencies either using NPM:
+Install the dependencies.
+If using NPM:

 ```bash
 # Install dependencies